na0422/na0422/README.md

-- 👋 Hi, I’m @na0422, a student.
+- 👋 Hi, I’m @na0422, a Computer Science student.
-- 👀 I’m interested in python, cybersecurity, and AI.
+- 👀 I’m interested in python development, cybersecurity, and AI.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning algorithms.
-- 📫 How to reach me: nandinianand0522@gmail.com ...
+- 📫 How to reach me: nandini.anand0422@gmail.com ...

 <!---
 na0422/na0422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.